 New protocols issued, Aarogya Setu now mandatory for travel to work

-New Delhi, May 12: The Government has issued a set of protocols for how data collected from people through the Arogya Setu app will be used and shared.
+New Delhi, May 12: The Government has issued a set of protocols for how data collected from people through the Aarogya Setu app will be used and shared.
 The move comes in the wake of allegations with regard to privacy.

-The Arogya Setu data access and knowledge sharing protocol 2020 which was notified restricts the use of data such as information people provide during eel-assessment of their health and a record of who they came in contact with.
+The Aarogya Setu data access and knowledge sharing protocol 2020 which was notified restrict the use of data such as information people provide during eel-assessment of their health and a record of who they came in contact with.
 This is strictly for purposes necessary and proportionate for the government's health responses, it has been clarified.

 COVID-19: 1.4 lakh Aarogya Setu users alerted of possible infection, says govt